ejplatform/ej-server/README.rst

 Running it
 ~~~~~~~~~~

-Unless you prefer to type long django management commands, use IThere are many other nvoke_ to start
+Unless you prefer to type long django management commands, use Invoke_ to start
 the dev server::

     $ inv run